onlyjazz/flask-docs/docs/apiflows.md

     ```

 Set the **_id** column to 0 (like in the above example).
 The API will selectively return the fields you
-set in the request body.
+set in the request body when you set them to 1.

 To get all the fields, don't set fields or specify the entire list of fields.
 This is like a SELECT * FROM statement.